willdurand/willdurand.github.io/_posts/2014-12-17-elasticsearch-logstash-kibana-with-docker.markdown

 tldr: false
 audio: false
 tags: [ Docker ]
-title: "Elasticsearch, Logstash & Kibana with Docker"
+title: "Elasticsearch, Logstash &amp; Kibana with Docker"
 ---

 Yesterday, I gave a talk on [how I use **Docker** to deploy